minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 #pagebreak()

 = Research Design
-This section will deal with the reasoning behind the chosen votes and contirbutions for the analysis, and the hypothesis which are set up for the analysis.
+This section will deal with the reasoning behind the chosen votes (and contributions) for the analysis, and the hypothesis which are set up for the analysis.

-== Type of Votes
+== Vote Specifications from Stratmann, 2002
+// Vote repition, winners & losers defined,
 Thomas Stratmann @stratmann-2002, who in his 2002 paper follows a similar methodology to determine the causal relationship between campaign contributions and the representative's vote shares, defines the following rollcall votes